-I have been investing in the Philippine stock market for a few years now, and during those times I often read about the Global Financial Crisis of 2008.
+I have been investing in the Philippine stock market for a few years now, and during those times, I often read about the Global Financial Crisis of 2008.

-It always seemed surreal to think that the stock prices of Philippine companies like Ayala, SM, Jollibee, and PLDT came stumbling down along with the world's biggest companies, putting the world economy to a standstill.
+It always seemed surreal to think that the stock prices of Philippine companies like Ayala, SM, Jollibee, and PLDT came tumbling down along with the world's biggest companies, putting the world economy to a standstill.

 In theory, it seemed very easy.
 You just need to buy when the prices are low, wait for some time...
 Then sell when the prices are higher, and voila!
 You are now a Millionaire.

-The variables back then may be different from today but the effects are the same.
+The variables back then may be different from today, but the effects are the same.
 The lives of people on the fringes of society suffer more.

 Being in a community quarantine for the last two weeks, I had enough time for introspection.
 What I learned is outsider's perspective really cannot compare to first-hand experience.
-And reactions will greatly differ from person-to-person.
+And reactions will greatly differ from person to person.

-My portfolio went from positive to losing almost half its value (paper loss), but honestly, I am not affected, I almost feel nothing about the loss.
+My portfolio went from positive to losing almost half its value (paper loss), but honestly, I am not affected; I almost feel nothing about the loss.
 It is much different from what I thought I would feel if ever I was in the situation of a market crash.

 Maybe it so happened that more than the safety of my capital, I am much, much more concerned with the safety of other people, particularly my family.

 What we are currently experiencing will one day be an important piece of world history.
 One which took place during the age of information (and disinformation).
-A story which will be told and retold for decades to come.
+A story that will be told and retold for decades to come.

-A story, much greater than the fall of world economies, but the untimely loss of human lives.
+A story much greater than the fall of world economies but the untimely loss of human lives.